jpthiele/dealii-Wiki/Dealii-Users-Worldwide.md

-# People who are actively using deal.II around the world and what they do
+This page contains a list of researchers, groups, and centers actively using deal.II and descriptions of what they do with it.

 # List of researchers, groups and centers using deal.II